 - A chronological description of the candidate's service to the University/Libraries including committee activities, workshops presented, publications, etc.

 - A chronological description of the candidate's professional activities including continuing education courses and professional organization affiliations.

 - A chronological description of the candidate's contributions to research and other creative activities.

 - A listing of documentation provided for sections 5-7 above.
 Supplementary materials should be included in the electronic dossier.

 If the candidate desires, the following may be included:

 - A chronological description of the candidate's service to the community.
 (Service to the Community may be used as additional support.)

 A sample electronic dossier is available at G:\UGALibs\EDossier\Example dossier - html.

 Electronic dossiers are preferred and should be submitted on portable media (e.g. CD, DVD, flash drive).
-Print dossiers should be submitted in a binder.
-Supplementary materials may be included in the electronic dossier or may be submitted in a single binder.
+Supplementary materials may be included in the electronic dossier.
 Please note that dossiers will not be returned until after the Board of Regents approves the promotion decision.